Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning/page.md

 - **Trait**: Any measurable characteristic of the plant.
 - **Target trait** (target variable): The trait you are trying to predict (e.g., Y, PC, or PhiPS2).
 - **Input features** (predictors): The traits used to help predict the target.

+{% callout title="Student Task" %}

+Student Task B: Brainstorm

+1. With the `ARE_crop_data.xlsx` file open, choose a possible target trait other than yield that a plant scientist might find useful (e.g. Protein Crude).

+2. Write down at least four input features you think could help predict it.

+3. For each feature, write one sentence explaining why it might influence the target trait (You may have to look some of them up using our glossary or the internet).

+{% /callout %}

 ---